 The Company is a wholly-owned subsidiary of BIIF Holdco Limited, a company incorporated in the EEA.
-In accordance with Section 400 of the Companies Act 2006, is not required to produce, and has not published, consolidated financial statements.
+In accordance with Section 400 of the Companies Act 2006, the Company is not required to produce, and has not published, consolidated accounts.